 S1_3: The UE sends RRCReconfigurationComplete to the MN at configuration of CPC when no SRB3 is configured and the MN informs the SN. i.e. the complete message to the MN includes an embedded complete message to the SN.

+Agreed

+S1_5:

+Nokia wonders if we should inform RAN3 about this decision since they are not working on CPC anymore.
+Intel agrees.

+Ericsson thinks this LS is not needed.
+RAN3 can read our agreements.
+Nokia thinks we don’t normally assume this but send an LS.

+Samsung thinks having UE requirement is not needed.

+Agreements (3.3.2020)

 S1_4.
 Upon RLF on PCell during the execution of Conditional PSCell change for intra-SN change without MN involvement, the UE supports the Rel-16 MR-DC procedures, i.e. performs connection re-establishment procedure without any fast MCG link recovery.

 S1_5: Support of CHO and CPC-intra-SN configuration simultaneously is not considered in Rel-16.
 Leave it up to the network solution to ensure there is no simultaneous CHO and CPC configuration.
-Leave the decision to RAN3 on how to ensure no simultaneous CHO+CPC (e.g. OAM, etc.).

 S2_6: Reconfirm the use of SCG failure information upon declaring SCG failure in the procedure of the conditional PSCell change.

+S1_5: UE may treat this as an error case (and trigger re-establishment).
+We do not specify UE behaviour but will specify that if CHO is configured, network should not configure CPC.

+Up to RAN3 howto ensure no simultaneous CHO+CPC (e.g. OAM, etc.).

+RAN2 assumes this issue can be raised by companies in RAN3.

+Chair will ask RAN3 chair if this would require LS (assumption is no).

+Agreed

+S3_11/12:

+OPPO wonders if we have the same agreement for CHO that UE checks the validity immedaitely.
+CATT thinks both of the proposals go together.

+Samsung thinks that if we send Complete-message, we also check the compliance of both parts.
+So embedded message is only sent if the compliance is checked.
+Nokia agrees but could align with CHO.
+Intel thinks there is no real problem as re-establishment will occur if the SN configuration is invalid.
+Ericsson agrees and thinks the compliance is for the source part.

+Agreements (3.3.2020)

 S2_7.
 When the conditional PSCell configuration received over SRB3 is invalid, UE initiates SCG failure information procedure to report to the MN about the SN change failure due to invalid configuration (legacy procedure).

 S2_9.
 Like CHO, UE shall follow the below procedures for handling the T310 and T304 timers during conditional PSCell addition/change procedure for EN-DC, NGEN-DC, NR-DC cases: